sightsdev/sights/docs/extending.md

     ```

     A more basic sensor could just return a single string or number value.

+    Additionally a sensor wrapper can have a `get_initial()` function that is similar to `get_data()` but is only called once, during initialisation.
+This is useful for sending maximum values, or similar values that won't change.
+For example, it is used in the memory usage wrapper to send the total amount of RAM on the system, since this does not change.

 3. Add a section to the config schema for your sensor.